pqabelian/abelian-sdk-go-v2/README.md

 }
 ```

+#### 1.4 Txo and Txo Ring

+The Abelian blockchain system utilizes the UTXO-based model, assigning a unique identifier, known as an **`outPoint`**,
+to each transaction output (**TXO**), which is composed of a transaction ID (txid) and an index number.

+The mechanism to implementation privacy can be simply described as taking the coins generated within a certain period of
+time, sorting them according to specified rules, and dividing them into groups based on the sorting results, each group
+being called a **ring**.

+Considering the concepts of outPoint and TXO, it is natural to introduce two concepts: **`outPointRing`** and TXORing:

+- `outPointRing`, contains mainly the outPoints that make up the corresponding ring, in addition to some metadata
+- `TXORing`, contains mainly the TXO that make up the specified ring, and also contains some metadata

 ### 2 Fetch Data from Blockchain
 When scanning coins and submitting transactions using the Abelian SDK, it needs access to blockchain.
 By default, the Abelian SDK fetch data on the chain through the official blockchain node called `abec`, you can find more info in [Abelian Foundation](https://pqabelian.io/) .